Perrottet wrong on fastest-growing economy claim

 The NSW premier's claim that his state had the fastest-growing economy in Australia is incorrect.

 In 2021-22, NSW had the lowest increase in gross state product among all states and territories.
-However, economists told AAP FactCheck the 2021-22 figures should be treated with caution as they were heavily influenced by the economic rebound from COVID.
+However, economists told AAP FactCheck that the 2021-22 figures should be treated with caution as they were heavily influenced by the economic rebound from COVID.

 The last time NSW had the fastest annual economic growth in Australia was 2015-16.